Korean Central Television: History

 KCTV was established on 1 September 1953, as Pyongyang Television after the Korean War ended.
-Kim Il-sung personally envisioned that the time was ripe for television broadcasting in North Korea, but this was not yet to happen.
+Kim Il Sung personally envisioned that the time was ripe for television broadcasting in North Korea, but this was not yet to happen.
 Thus, the young service began an 8-year period of preparation for commencement of television broadcasts, with the help of the national government.

 The station later was renamed as Central Television Broadcasting System in 1961, and conducted on 1 September the same year its first test broadcasts.

-The CTBS-DPRK officially began operations on 3 March 1963, at 19:00 (7:00 pm) KST based in Pyongyang, broadcasting two hours between 19:00 (7:00 pm) until 21:00 (9:00 pm) KST on weekdays only, and then expanding to 4 and later 6 hours.
+The CTBS-DPRK officially began operations on 3 March 1963, at 19:00 (7:00 pm) KST based in Pyongyang, broadcasting two hours between 19:00 until 21:00 KST on weekdays only, and then expanding to 4 and later 6 hours.

 The network carried live the whole proceedings of the 5th Workers' Party of Korea Congress held on 1 October 1970.

-The CTBS would later be renamed Korean Central Television (KCTV) and was officially relaunched at 17:00 (5:00 pm) local time on 3 January 1973 (the first working day in 1973 in North Korea).
+The CTBS would later be renamed Korean Central Television (KCTV) and was officially relaunched at 17:00 local time on 3 January 1973 (the first working day of 1973 in North Korea).
 The broadcasting hours were only on weekdays (workdays in North Korea) and closed on weekends and national holidays.

 On 1 July 1974, KCTV presented its first colour telecast, in preparation for the 7th Asian Games in Tehran.
 After occasional broadcasts, KCTV began full-time colour broadcasts on 1 September 1977.
 The first broadcast received via satellite television broadcasts was the opening ceremony of the 1980 Summer Olympics.